DarkblowPB/darkblowV42_Website/readme.rst

 - Logger System For Detect All Action In Moderator Panel

 New Update V1.2:
-- Deleting Report Function (Depricated)
+- Deleting Report Function (Deprecated)
 - Reconstruct Function
 - Adding New Encryption Function
 - News Menu Changed To Slider